For Educators

 How many parent chaperones can we bring?

+If you are a free public school in Rochester, you qualify for free transportation through First Student.
 You need to fill out the bus order form in your main office and put GCV&M down as the person to bill.
 Specific contact information for First Student is: William Simpson, Rochester First Student, 1-585-288-8080.

 What should my students wear?